Milles98/MillePortfolio/README.md

 ## Project Overview
 This repository contains two main projects:

-MillePortfolio: A .NET 8.0 web application showcasing a portfolio of projects, featuring a contact form and a weather view component.
+MillePortfolio: A .NET 8.0 web application showcasing a portfolio of projects, featuring information about me and my knowledge, a contact form and a weather view component.
 The website is hosted on Azure and can be accessed here:

 https://millesportfolio.azurewebsites.net/

-Restful ProjectApi: A .NET 8.0 Web API project that provides data about Git projects, utilizing Swashbuckle for API documentation.
+ProjectApi: A Restful .NET 8.0 Web API project that provides data about Git projects, utilizing Swashbuckle for API documentation.
 The API is hosted on Azure and can be accessed here:

 https://milleprojectapi.azurewebsites.net/swagger/index.html